 D. Documentation will be maintained in the personnel files of all employees involved in the Office of Human Resources.
 In the case of a conflict of interest involving the President, the Governing Board may approve an exception to this prohibition under the same conditions.

 E. An employee who violates this policy may be subject to SFCC Policy 4-2 SFCC Employee Corrective Action and Disciplinary Action, up to and including termination of employment.
 The discipline imposed will depend on the severity of the violation and the circumstances of the situation as set out in the procedures of SFCC Policy 4-2 Employee Corrective Action and Disciplinary Action.

 Statement of Accountability and Responsibility

-The President, through the Vice President of Finance/Chief Financial Officer and the Director of Human Resources, shall be responsible for enforcing human resources procedures and policies.
+The President, through the Vice President for Strategy and Organizational Effectiveness and the Director of Human Resources, shall be responsible for enforcing human resources procedures and policies.
 The Office of Human Resources shall work with the different departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention, and remediation.